stream-pi/website/README.md

 - React-Toastify (for easy, global, customizable site alerts)
 - Use-dark-mode (better management of dark mode for the site)
 - React-spinners (for loading indicators)
+- React-Hook-Form (for form validation and state management)

 ## How Can I Contribute?